-The Department of Medical Pharmacology and Physiology is a leader in advancing research and educating new scientists.
+The Department of Medical Pharmacology and Physiology (MPP) is a leader in advancing research and educating new scientists.

-For more than a quarter of a century, the department has been known for outstanding programs in exercise physiology and cardiovascular physiology.
-This excellence has been recognized for more than 24 years by the National Institutes of Health through continuous provision of a training grant offering financial support for graduate students and postdoctoral fellows.
-These programs were initiated by Dr. James O. Davis, an internationally recognized leader in research on endocrine mechanisms in hypertension and congestive heart failure.
-Faculty members recruited by him have assumed positions of major responsibility in the worldwide biomedical research community.
+The department of Medical Pharmacology and Physiology (MPP) is known for outstanding programs in cardiovascular physiology, lymphatics biology, exercise physiology, cancer, and cell signaling.
+In particular, MPP has a long-standing history in cardiovascular physiology, which was initiated over a half-century ago by Dr. James O. Davis, an internationally recognized leader in research on endocrine mechanisms in hypertension and congestive heart failure.
+Faculty members recruited by Dr. Davis and subsequent chairs have assumed positions of major responsibility in the worldwide biomedical research community.

 The department and its research and teaching facilities are located in the School of Medicine, in the heart of MU Healthcare's expanding campus.
 Extensive renovations to the Medical Sciences Building are in progress, offering modern lab space, shared core facilities and encouraging collaboration from bench-to-bedside across our system.
 With an increased focus on research, the School of Medicine completed construction of a new vivarium in 2019.
 The majority of the facility is barrier containment level, with five specialized procedure rooms, plus separate ABSL-2 and humanized ABSL-2 areas.
 A flexible Stepdown area and behavioral suite accommodates studies involving animals that enter the facility from outside areas.
 The building also houses the Cell and Immunobiology Core, the J. Otto Lottes Health Sciences Library and the School of Medicine Biorepository.
 This repository supports all members of the MU biomedical research community, serves as the tissue bank for Ellis Fischel Cancer Center and collaborates with Siteman Cancer Center's Biorepository at Washington University in St. Louis.